claukers/miqro-sequelize-express/README.md

 **in early development not to use in production**

+this is a part of the ```miqro``` module and provides miqro services for sequelize models and a router to expose them.

 - ModelRoute, ModelService base classes.
   - route and service for exposing models with pagination, agregation and searching utilities.